 At this stage, we will look at your predicted/obtained degree score and your answer to an open question.
 This open question is designed to check your understanding of how a law firm, and Weightmans, works.
 We will also assess structure, depth, punctuation and grammar.
 The quality of your answer will determine if you progress to the next stage, therefore we suggest you spend some time on this and proofread before submitting it.
 We will review all written submissions individually, along with your degree score, in a blind marking process.
-You must complete this initial application by Thursday 9 March 2023 at 12noon.
+You must complete this initial application by Wednesday 31 January 2024 at 12 noon.
 We will not be able to accept applications after this date.

 Stage 2 — HIPO-I interactive online assessment

-If you are successful at the written application stage, you will then be invited to complete an online assessment called the HIPO-I. This assessment has been designed to test verbal and numerical reasoning along with some situational judgement questions to assess if our values align, you will then be asked to complete a video interview question.
+If you are successful at the written application stage, you will then be invited to complete an online assessment called the HIPO-I. This assessment has been designed to test verbal and numerical reasoning along with some situational judgement questions to assess if our values align.

 Stage 3 — Virtual interview

-If you are successful at the HIPO-I assessment, you will be invited to attend a virtual interview with a member of HR and a Partner or Principal Associate from the Firm.
+If you are successful at the HIPO-I assessment stage, you will be invited to attend a virtual interview with a member of HR and a Partner or Principal Associate from the Firm.
 The interview will be conducted via Zoom and will include a presentation.
-Virtual interviews will take place w/c Monday 5 June 2023, or for those also attending the summer vacation scheme w/c Monday 12 June 2023.
-Alternative dates will not be available.
+Virtual interviews will take place the week commencing Monday 18 March 2024.
+Please note, there will be no other dates available.

 Stage 4 — Assessment Centre

 If you are successful at the virtual interview stage, you will be invited to attend an assessment centre.
 This will consist of two parts: a group exercise and a written exercise.
-Before you attend you will be given the opportunity to attend an online insight session which will be designed to prepare you for assessment, walk you through the day and answer any questions you may have.
+Before you attend, you will be given the opportunity to attend an online insight session which is designed to prepare you for assessment, walk you through the day and answer any questions you may have.
 You will also be provided with a written brief.
-Assessment centres will be held w/c Monday 26 June 2023 in Liverpool and Birmingham.
-Alternative dates will not be available.
+Assessment centres will take place on the following weeks:

 We welcome you to contact us if you have any queries regarding this process.